kaansari/slim-spa/content/services/ivthreapy.md

 ---
 draft: false
 title: 'IV Therapy'
-description: 'IV therapy is an easy way to help with common concerns such as, dehydration, nutrient and electrolyte replacement, illness, weakness, and increasinng energy levels.'
+description: 'IV therapy is an easy way to help with common concerns such as, dehydration, nutrient and electrolyte replacement, illness, weakness, and increasing energy levels.'
 categories:
   - Services
   - non-surgical